cityofaustin/Residential-Permitting/_projects/deck.md

 ## Apply
 {: .step}

-When you’re preparing to apply for your permit, keep in mind that your application is made up of the paper application as well as some attached documents.
-The list of documents you will need depends on the specifics of your shed.
+When you’re preparing to apply for your permit, keep in mind that your application is actually a packet made up of the paper application as well as some attached documents.
+The list of documents you will need depends on the specifics of your deck.

 Remember, you can meet with one of our reviewers for a free 20-minute, in-person consultation as you prepare to apply, and they will let you know which documents your specific project requires.
 However, you will not submit your application in your consultation.